Chapter Four: The Player Turn

 difficulty as seems appropriate.
 For truly exceptional Actions, the Use rating can be so high that minifigs have to pin their hopes on adding one or more Bonus Dice to the roll to have any chance of matching it.

-In some cases, rather than adding a die to a stat, the Overskill Benny can be spent to avoid a negative consequence of an Action, such as being Disrupted while Bailing (4.3: Enemy Response) - thanks to his exceptional Skill, the minifig is able to stay on his feet.
-Overskill can also be spent to make an attack more precise: a minifig might spend his Overskill to change "I was shooting at the dragon" to "I was shooting at the dragon's left eye," if his original Skill Roll was high enough to hit the eye despite the extra penalties for small target size.
+In some cases, rather than adding a die to a stat, the Over the Top Benny can be spent to avoid a negative consequence of an Action, such as allowing a Bailing minifig to land acrobatically and avoid being Disrupted (4.3: Enemy Response).
+An Over the Top Benny can also be used to make an attack more precise: a minifig might spend it to change "I was shooting at the dragon" to "I was shooting at the dragon's left eye," if his original Action Roll was high enough to hit the eye despite the penalties for small target size.

 Example: In the excitement surrounding the public execution in Dottingham Square, Thieven Hood has managed to sneak his way onto the town palisade overlooking the plaza.
 He's too late!
 The hangman is already pulling the release lever, and one of Thieven's Merry Minifigs is about to take the long drop.
 Although well aware of the involuntary pants-pooping that accompanies a successful hanging, Thieven is still determined to try to save his minion.
 He only has one chance: to shoot the rope before it snaps the victim's neck.

-This is an extraordinarily difficult shot.
-Thieven's longbow has a Use of 3 and a Range of 10", but the rope is very small, giving a -2 Attack Penalty for Target Size, and it's a full fifteen inches away, giving an additional -5 to each Skill and Damage die for being five inches Out of Range (5.1: Making Attacks).
-With a Use of 3 and an Attack Penalty of -2, he needs to roll a 5 just to hit the rope; with -5 to every die rolled, it's a long shot by any interpretation.
+This is a difficult shot.
+Thieven's longbow has a Use of 3 and a Range of 10", but the rope is very small, giving a -2 Attack Penalty for Target Size, and it's a full fifteen inches away, giving additional Attack and Damage penalties of -5 for being five inches Out of Range (5.1: Making Attacks).
+With a Use of 3 and an Attack Penalty of -7, he needs to roll a 10 just to hit the rope.
+It's a long shot by any interpretation.

-Thieven Hood makes his Attack Roll and rolls his d10 Skill die.
+Thieven Hood rolls his Action die.
 An eight!
-Because it's a six or greater, it gives him an Overskill Benny to spend on the shot.
+Because it's a six or greater, it gives him an Over the Top Benny to spend on the shot.

 The longbow's Damage rating is 1d6+1, but the Damage is also subject to the -3 Out of Range penalty.
 Thieven Hood rolls a 2 on the d6, resulting in zero total Damage.

-He's already spent the Overskill Benny on adding Range, so there's nothing more he can do.
-Although the arrow strikes the rope with perfect precision, it bounces off without effect.
-The condemned Merry Minifig drops through the trapdoor, the noose snaps around his neck, and the inevitable pants-pooping follows moments later.
+He's already spent the Over the Top Benny on adding Range, so there's nothing more he can do.
+The arrow strikes the rope with perfect precision and bounces off without effect.
+The condemned Merry Minifig drops through the trapdoor, the noose snaps around his neck, and the pants-pooping follows moments later.
 Thieven Hood, along with the handful of other Merry Minifigs attending incognito, joins the crowd of onlookers in merry laughter at the defecatory spectacle.

 Some Actions are so involved or time-consuming